 Dofollow – A phrase that denotes a hyperlink absent of a “nofollow” tag.
 By default, a hyperlink is a dofollow link until a “nofollow” piece of code is added to it.
 Dofollow links pass SEO equity to the destination URL, while “nofollow” links do not.

-Duplicate Content – Refers to instances where portions of text are found in 2 different places on the web.
+Duplicate Content – Refers to instances where portions of text are found in at least two different places on the web.
 When the same content is found on multiple websites, it can cause ranking issues for one or all of the websites, as Google does not want to show multiple websites in search results that have the exact same information.
-This type of duplicate content can occur because of can result from plagiarism, automated content scrapers, or lazy web design.
-Duplicate content can also be a problem within one website — if multiple versions of a page exists, Google may not understand which version to show in search results, and the pages are competing against each other.
-This can occur when new versions of pages are added without deleting or forwarding the old version, or through poor URL structures.
+Generally, the site that indexed the content first is considered to be the original content and would not be penalized.
+Duplicate content can result from plagiarism, automated content scrapers, or lazy web design.
+Duplicate content can also be a problem within one website — if multiple versions of a page exists, Google may not understand which version to show in search results, and the pages are competing against each other, this is also known as keyword cannibalization.
+Issues like this can occur when new versions of pages are added, without deleting or forwarding the old version, or through poor URL structures.

 Ecommerce (or E-Commerce) – Stands for Electronic Commerce, it is a classification for businesses that conduct business online.
 The most common form of e commerce business is an online retailer that sells products direct to the consumer.

 Email Automation – A marketing system that uses software to automatically send emails based on predefined triggers.
 Multiple automated emails in a sequence are used create user funnels and segment them, based on behavior.
 For example, an automation funnel could be set to send “Email A” when a person provides their email address, then either “Email 2a” or “Email 2b” would be sent based on whether or not the person clicked on the first email.